 - Collision Coverage: Insurance for damages inflicted on the vehicle itself.
 It takes care of the repair or replacement expenses of a policyholder’s car in hit and run situations, whether or not the guilty party is identified.

-Pursuing a Hit and Run Claim When the Driver Remains Unidentified
+How Do I Pursue a Hit and Run Claim When the Driver Remains Unidentified?

 In Pennsylvania, pursuing a hit and run claim becomes complex when the at-fault driver remains unidentified.
 This is where the help of an expert personal injury lawyer will greatly benefit you.
 At Munley Law, our car accident lawyers can help you navigate the claims process even when the at-fault party is not identified.